 To be considered for all merit scholarships, your admission application must be received by our Regular Decision deadline of March 21.
 For maximum consideration of merit scholarships, we recommend applications be received by our Early Action deadline of December 1.
 To be considered for all available need-based financial aid, consisting of grants, federal loans, and work-study, your Free Application for Federal Student Aid (FAFSA) should be submitted by March 1.

 Financial Aid Checklist

 - Accepted for admission or continuing student in good academic standing.

-- File the FAFSA at www.fafsa.ed.gov by December 1 for new students.
+- File the FAFSA at studentaid.gov/h/apply-for-aid/fafsa by March 1 for new students.
 (This is a suggested filing date and NOT a deadline.)

-- Complete the 2021-2022 FAFSA using the 2019 tax data.
+- Complete the 2024-2025 FAFSA using the 2022 tax data.
 Please be aware using "prior prior" tax information.
-We highly recommend using the FAFSA's IRS Data Retrieval option.
-The IRS Data Retrieval option will allow you to import your tax information directly from the IRS to the FAFSA.
 If your financial situation has changed (such as by the loss of parent’s job or increased medical expenses), go to Special Circumstances to file an appeal.

 - Once you have received your OWU financial aid award, go to your financial aid login to accept your aid.
 On your financial aid award, you also may accept, decrease, or decline your student loan options.

 When reviewing your financial aid award, keep the following in mind:

 - Scholarships are free money.
 It is not necessary to pay them back, but there may be a GPA requirement to renew a scholarship from year to year.